NicolasBizzozzero/fforest/README.md

 ## Requirements
-* This software **doesn't work with Windows OSes**, this is due to the fact that Salammbô, the binary used to create Fuzzy-Trees only works with GNU/Linux distributions.
+* This software **doesn't work with Windows OSes**, this is due to the fact that Salammbo, the binary used to create Fuzzy-Trees only works with GNU/Linux distributions.
 * This software can be run with **Python 3.5** and above.
 It hasn't been tested with other Python 3 versions, but due to type hints, it should works with Python 3.4.

 ## Dependencies